vocdoni/vocdoni-mobile/README.md

 // Widget 2
 @override
 Widget build(BuildContext context) {
-	// Retrieve the value at the time of building (may become outdated later on)
+	// Retrieve the provided value at the time of building (may become outdated later on)

 	final entityModels = Provider.of<EntityPoolModel>(context);
 	if (entityModels == null) throw Exception("Internal error");